 ENQUIRE ONLINE for no obligation advice on settlement agreements.

 Almost certainly.
 If you are offered a Settlement Agreement then you should not discuss this with anyone until you have taken legal advice from a specialist settlement agreement solicitor.
 You will then be advised who you are allowed to mention the agreement to, although this is likely to be very limited.
 It is common that the confidentiality terms will be very strict, but sometimes they will be written in such a way as not to stop you discussing with your immediate family, or possibly being able to let a future employer know to a limited extent, the circumstances in which you came to leave the employer with whom you made the settlement agreement.

 There are a number of clauses that are commonly found in Settlement Agreements.
 These include:

 A reference can be agreed as part of the terms of the Settlement Agreement so that you know exactly what your employer will put in any future reference they provide.

-In almost every Settlement Agreement, there is a clause included that the employer will contribute towards you getting legal advice on the terms of the Settlement Agreement.
-In most cases, this contribution will cover our fees.
-If the contribution is not enough then we would look to agree an increase with the employer.
+In almost every Settlement Agreement, there is a clause included that the employer will contribute towards you getting legal advice on about the terms of the Settlement Agreement.
+Anything between £250 to £500 by way of contribution is commonly offered by the employer.
+In most cases, the contribution will cover our fees.
+In more complex cases, the employer’s contribution may not fully cover our fees.
+In such cases, the contribution is not enough then we would look to agree an increase with the employer.
 Usually we would send our invoice directly to your employer so you do not have to get involved with paying our fees.

-If you have any questions regarding settlement agreements, our expert teams are available to discuss your concerns.
-Contact us by completing our online enquiry form and our advisors can call when suitable for you or call us direct on 08000 93 00 94.
+Within Spencers employment law team we have expert settlement agreement solicitors’ who are available to discuss the implications of signing a settlement agreement and who will be able to help you to negotiate the best possible settlement terms with your employer.
+Contact us by completing our online enquiry form and our advisors can call when suitable for you.
+Alternatively please call us direct on 08000 93 00 94.